okaykoa/okaykoa.github.io/_posts/coffee/2023-09-01-cinnamon-mocha-dirty-chai-latte.md

 Whilst the water is being boiled or the coffee steeping, prepare your mugs with the chai mix.

-Using "my small kitchen spoon, the one from my silverware set, the small one" (for reference, Caroline's teaspoons are smaller than an imperial table spoon and larger than a teaspoon), add one unlevelled spoonful of Orca Spice chai and one spoonful of Black Rhino chai plus a little bit more.
+Using "my small kitchen spoon, the one from my silverware set, the small one" (for reference, Caroline's teaspoons are smaller than an imperial table spoon and larger than a teaspoon--we measured it), add one unlevelled spoonful of Orca Spice chai and one spoonful of Black Rhino chai plus a little bit more.
 So, just a bit more cocoa chai than regular chai.

 _*Impatiently wait for your boyfriend or parter to finish taking notes before moving to the next step._